lanteanio/svelte-realtime-demo/README.md

 );
 ```

-The full schema including indexes and the auto-archive trigger is in `schema.sql`.
+Full schema including indexes and auto-archive trigger in `schema.sql`.

 ---

 ## How identity works

 No login.
-Every new visitor gets a random two-word name (like "Cosmic Penguin") and a random color, stored in a cookie.
+Every visitor gets a random two-word name (like "Cosmic Penguin") and a random color, stored in a cookie.
 Same tab, new tab, page reload -- same identity.
 New incognito window -- fresh identity.

 The cookie is validated on both the WebSocket upgrade path (`hooks.ws.js`) and the HTTP layout load (`+layout.server.js`).
 Only cookies with a valid UUID, a name between 1-40 characters, and a valid hex color are accepted.
-Anything else triggers a fresh identity.

 900 possible name combinations (30 adjectives x 30 nouns).
 Collisions are harmless -- names are for display only, the UUID is what matters.